babsey/nest-desktop-legacy/README.md

 First, be assure that you installed all required npm packages (`npm install`).

 If still not working, the configuation may be deprecated.
-In this case, delete the config file or just empty `db_name` in the config file (`app.json`), then restart the app.
+In this case, delete the config folder or just empty `db_name` in the `app.json`, then restart the app.
 It will generate new config file and new database.

 If still not working, the database may be deprecated.
 In this case, delete the all files in `./data`, then restart the app.